edgedelta/docs/docs/configuration/outputs-streams.md

 | message\_template | This parameters customizes the message content.
 This parameter supports templating. | Optional |
 | features | This parameter defines which data types to stream to the backend.
 You can select **log**, **edac**, and / or **cluster**. | Optional |

-#### **Message Template**

-As an optional step, you can customize the message payload and custom tags that are sent to Loki destinations.
+As an optional step, you can customize the message payload and custom tags that are sent to a Loki destination.
   * Loki does not support the **-** character as a key value.

 Review the following template fields: